MrShoenel/metrics-as-scores/paper/paper.md

 A software metric is an aggregation of a raw quantity according to some well-defined standard, method, or calculation.
 In software processes, such aggregations are often counts of events or certain properties [@carleton1999].
 However, without the aggregation that is done in a quality model, raw data and software metrics are rarely of great value to analysts and decision-makers.
 This is because quality models are conceived to establish a connection between software metrics and certain quality goals [@kaner2004software].
-It is, therefore, difficult to answer the question ``is my metric value good?''.
+It is, therefore, difficult to answer the question "is my metric value good?".

 With Metrics As Scores we present an approach that, given some \emph{ideal} value, can transform any feature into a score, given an observation of sufficiently many relevant values.